 - a.
-The ICES SGBICEPS could provide a suitable forum for co-ordinating work on the influence of biological characteristics of Atlantic salmon smolts on their marine mortality; consideration should therefore given to including this in the terms of the reference for future meetings; - b.
+The ICES NASWG and SGBICEPS should provide a means to continue dialogue about the co-ordination of work in this area; consideration should therefore given to covering this in the terms of the reference for future meetings; - b.
 IASRB should be asked to consider providing funding for the participation of two experts from outside national laboratories in the future meetings of SGBICEPS.